Skip to main content

 In the example below, an expense has been incurred accidentally during a meeting with a client.
 This was paid on a personal card instead of the company card.

-You can add multiple line items if you have multiple expenses to claim across different expense categories.
-Take the example above, instead of adding multiple separate expenses, I can add all the expenses incurred during the trip into one entry.
+You can add multiple line items if you have multiple expenses to claim.
+Take the example above, instead of adding multiple separate expenses, I can add all the expenses incurred during the trip into one entry by clicking on + Add extra line item, selecting the appropriate category, and then adding in the item description and cost before saving the changes.
+I can also change the expense description from Coffee to Trip to client to cover the various expenditure.

-In the screenshot above, you can see the original "Meals at Clients" expense is still there, but I've now added a couple of extra line items as an example.
-In this case, the cost of travel to get to the meeting with the client and the cost of picking up some office snacks on the way back.
+In the screenshot above, you can see the original £5 coffee expense expense is still there, but I've now added a couple of extra line items as an example.
+In this case, the cost of travel to get to the meeting with the client (£20) and the cost of picking up some snacks on the way back (£7.99).
+All transactions fall under the Travel & subsistence category in this example.

 Any expense added under the "Expenses" tab will credit your directors loan account with the total amount you have incurred personally.
 You can see this on your Dashboard in the My current tax year finances section under Business Owes, and you will see an amount showing as "Directors loan".